watakak/CS2API/README.md

 >
 > do() function
 >
-> More offsets in offsets.yml
+> Many more offsets in offsets.py

 **Update 1.0.65**
 > Logging system